Mpox: Vaccine

 The MVA-BN and ACAM 2000 vaccines both contain vaccinia virus.
-Vaccinia is a less virulent orthopoxvirus than either monkeypox virus or variola virus (the causative agent of smallpox), and owing to a high level of protein identity among orthopoxviruses, the 2 vaccinia virus vaccines elicit antibodies that provide cross-protection against other orthopoxviruses such as monkeypox virus.
-Because the vaccinia virus in the MVA-BN vaccine cannot replicate, it is recommended over ACAM2000 in the United States for use by persons who are either considered at high risk of exposure to mpox, or who may have recently been exposed to it.
+Vaccinia is a less virulent orthopoxvirus than either monkeypox virus or variola virus (the causative agent of smallpox), and owing to a high level of protein identity among orthopoxviruses, the two vaccinia virus vaccines elicit antibodies that provide cross-protection against other orthopoxviruses such as monkeypox virus.
+Because the vaccinia virus in the MVA-BN vaccine cannot replicate, it is recommended over ACAM2000 in the United States for use by people who are either considered at high risk of exposure to mpox, or who may have recently been exposed to it.

-The United States Centers for Disease Control and Prevention (CDC) recommends that persons investigating mpox outbreaks, those caring for infected individuals or animals, and those exposed by close or intimate contact with infected individuals or animals should receive a vaccination.
+The United States Centers for Disease Control and Prevention (CDC) recommends that people investigating mpox outbreaks, those caring for infected individuals or animals, and those exposed by close or intimate contact with infected individuals or animals should receive a vaccination.
 The CDC and the EMA recommend the use of a 2-dose MVA-BN vaccination series for adults who are considered at risk for becoming infected with mpox through sexual activity.

 Other measures

 The CDC has made detailed recommendations in addition to the standard precautions for infection control.
-These include that healthcare providers don a gown, mask, goggles, and a disposable filtering respirator (such as an N95), and that an infected person should be isolated a private room to keep others from possible contact.
+These include that healthcare providers wear a gown, mask, goggles, and a disposable filtering respirator (such as an N95), and that an infected person should be isolated a private room to keep others from possible contact.

 Those living in countries where mpox is endemic should avoid contact with sick mammals such as rodents, marsupials, non-human primates (dead or alive) that could harbour Orthopoxvirus monkeypox and should refrain from eating or handling wild game (bush meat).

 During the 2022–2023 outbreak, several public health authorities launched public awareness campaigns in order to reduce spread of the disease.